Arts and Sciences graduate students ratify first contract in unanimous vote - The Tufts Daily

 Voting took place from 9 a.m. to 4 p.m. in the Mayer Campus Center, after which the votes were counted and the results were announced.
 The union did not disclose how many ballots were cast, though 270 graduate students were eligible to vote, according to Ryan Napier, a Ph.D. candidate in English and member of the union bargaining committee.

-Two representatives from Service Employees International Union (SEIU) Local 509, Matt Dauphin and Corey Durham, along with several graduate students, helped administer the vote.
+Two representatives from Service Employees International Union (SEIU) Local 509, Matt Dauphin and Cory Bombredi, along with several graduate students, helped administer the vote.
 Anna Phillips and Alec Drobac, both Ph.D. candidates in physics, counted the ballots.

+According to a document summarizing the terms of the contract provided to the Daily, article 18 of the contract includes an increase of 12 to 19 percent in the minimum stipend for graduate workers in each department over the next four years, beginning in fiscal year 2019.
+Article 21 details the benefits available to graduate students, including 12 weeks of paid parental leave and the option to request a sixth year of health insurance.

+The contract makes Tufts the first private university in the United States to provide paid parental leave for its graduate student workers, according to Andrew Farnitano, a spokesperson for SEIU Local 509.

 Phillips, a sixth-year graduate student, said that she has been working on the unionization effort at Tufts since 2016, shortly after a National Labor Relations Board decision granted graduate students at private universities the right to unionize.

-Note: Editor’s note: This article was originally published as a breaking news story on Oct.
-18. It has since been updated.